april/picoca/README.md

 The code is designed to be simple and easy-to-read, for educational purposes.
-If you stumble across a decision that doesn't make sense, please open an [issue](https://github.com/april/nanoca/issues) so that it may be addressed.
+If you stumble across a decision that doesn't make sense, please open an [issue](https://github.com/april/picoca/issues) so that it may be addressed.

-NanoCA should work with Python 2.7, despite the incredible soul-rendering pain this has caused me.
+PicoCA should work with Python 2.7, despite the incredible soul-rendering pain this has caused me.

 # Installation